burturt/notes/pwncollege/Assembly - att.md

 mov rax, 0x12345
 mov bh, [rax]
 ```
-- Don't forget: changing 32-bit partials (e.g. by loading from memory) zeros out the whoel 64-bit register.
+- Don't forget: changing 32-bit partials (e.g. by loading from memory) zeros out the whole 64-bit register.
 Storing 32-bits to memory has no issues
 ## Memory edianess
 - Data on most modern systems is stored *backwards*, in *little endian*
 ```asm